 There are more than 30 Salmon-Safe certified sites across British Columbia.
 These include farms, vineyards and urban sites.
-Because Salmon-Safe BC is a site-specific program, each of these sites has been evaluated by one of our site assessors, who have determined the optimal way for each site to adhere to the Salmon-Safe Standards.
-The Salmon-Safe Standards guide the certification process and ensure that positive actions are taken to conserve natural habitats and ecosystems.
+Because Salmon-Safe BC is a site-specific program, each of these sites has been evaluated by our site assessors, who have determined the optimal way each site can adhere to the Salmon-Safe Standards.
+The Salmon-Safe Standards guide the certification process and ensure that progressive actions are taken to conserve natural habitats and ecosystems.

 Salmon-Safe certification is available to municipalities, regional districts, developers, and other landowners in both the private & public sectors.
-The certification can apply to parks & natural areas, college or university campuses, and business sites & residential developments in urban, suburban & rural settings.
-Land can be certified even if it has no watercourses on it.
+The certification can apply to agriculture sites, parks & natural areas, college, university, or corporate campuses, and business sites & residential or commercial developments in urban, suburban & rural settings.
+Sites can be certified even if it has no watercourses on it.
 Salmon-Safe certification demonstrates leadership in land management and a commitment to supporting a healthier future for salmon and our waterways, which also means a healthier future for British Columbians.

 Protecting and restoring salmon health and habitat through transformative land and water management practices.